Navigate to Target Webpage

 Barcelona's tourist license freeze, Malaga's ban, Madrid's 90-day cap.
 Region-by-region breakdown with fines up to €600K.

-ProofSnap is a Chrome extension that captures web pages as legally admissible digital evidence with blockchain timestamping, SHA-256 cryptographic hashing, and RSA-2048 digital signatures.
+ProofSnap is a Chrome extension that captures web pages as legally admissible digital evidence with blockchain timestamping, SHA-256 cryptographic hashing, and RSA-4096 digital signatures.
 It creates tamper-proof evidence packages containing screenshots, metadata, HTML content, and cryptographic proofs that can be independently verified.
 ProofSnap is used by lawyers, investigators, compliance teams, and individuals to preserve web content before it's deleted or modified, with evidence suitable for court proceedings, regulatory audits, and legal disputes.

 Plain screenshots alone are generally insufficient as court evidence because they can be easily manipulated and lack proof of when they were taken.
 Under FRE 901/902 (US Federal Rules of Evidence) and eIDAS 2 (EU), digital evidence must be authenticated to be admissible.
 To make screenshots court-admissible, they need a cryptographic chain of custody: a SHA-256 hash proving content integrity, a digital signature proving authenticity, and a blockchain timestamp proving the exact capture time.
 ProofSnap automatically creates all three cryptographic proofs for every web page capture, making your screenshots significantly more defensible in legal proceedings.

 To preserve a web page as legally admissible evidence: 1) Install ProofSnap Chrome extension, 2) Navigate to the web page you need to capture, 3) Click "Capture page snapshot" to create a forensic evidence package.
 ProofSnap automatically captures the full-page screenshot, complete HTML source, extracted text content, metadata (URL, timestamp, browser info, TLS certificate), and session data.
-Everything is bundled into a tamper-evident ZIP archive with SHA-256 cryptographic hashes, an RSA-2048 digital signature, and a Bitcoin blockchain timestamp via OpenTimestamps.
+Everything is bundled into a tamper-evident ZIP archive with SHA-256 cryptographic hashes, an RSA-4096 digital signature, and a Bitcoin blockchain timestamp via OpenTimestamps.
 This creates a verifiable chain of custody that proves the content existed at a specific point in time and has not been altered.

 | Feature | Normal Screenshot | ProofSnap Evidence Package |